 Grief is not just a series of events, or stages or timelines.
 Our Society places enormous pressure on us to get over loss, to get through the grief.
 But how long do you grieve for a husband of fifty years?
 A teenager killed in a car accident?
 A four-year-old child?
 A year?
 Five years?
 Forever?
 The loss happens in time, in fact in a moment, but its aftermath lasts a lifetime.

-In this month’s Featured Video, renowned Author and Grief expert David Kessler identifies the Most Common Feelings/Symptoms of Grief.
+In this Featured Video, renowned Author and Grief expert David Kessler helps us understand the basic of grief.

 Meet Contributing Author & Grief Expert: David Kessler